Congressional canvass for the 2016 Philippine presidential election

 The following is the official canvassing of votes by the Congress of the Philippines for the 2016 Philippine presidential and vice presidential election.
 The canvassing started on May 25, 2016 and ended 2 days later.
-This was the fastest congressional canvassing process in Philippine electoral history until 2022.
+This was the fastest congressional canvassing process in Philippine electoral history since 1998 until 2022.

 The Congress is mandated to declare a winner 30 days after the elections (June 8).